 Recent transfers from Chichester include Caroline, Or Change (London’s Hampstead Theatre and the West End’s Playhouse Theatre 2018/19); Ian McKellen in King Lear, which transferred to the West End in 2018 and was broadcast to cinemas internationally by NT Live; and Daniel Evans’s world premiere production of James Graham's Quiz, which also transferred to the West End in 2018.

 Other Chichester productions seen in the West End in recent years include Half A Sixpence (Noël Coward Theatre), Young Chekhov (National Theatre), Running Wild (Regent’s Park Open Air Theatre), Guys and Dolls (Savoy Theatre), Taken at Midnight (Theatre Royal Haymarket), Gypsy (Savoy Theatre), Stevie (Hampstead Theatre), Private Lives (Gielgud Theatre) and Sweeney Todd (Adelphi Theatre).

-Chichester Festival Theatre's archive is held and administered by the West Sussex Record Office, which is currently closed due to the pandemic.
-Please direct any urgent enquiries to firstname.lastname@example.org.
+Chichester Festival Theatre's archive is held and administered by the West Sussex Record Office.
+You may also direct any initial enquiries to firstname.lastname@example.org.